PedroCo3lho/PedroCo3lho/README.md

 ## Hi there 👋

 I'm Pedro, a developer from Brazil.
-I'm currently contributing to both Web3 and Web2 projects, focusing on enhancing my backend development and code analysis skills.
+I'm currently contributing to Web3 and Web2 open-source projects, focusing on full-stack development.

 ### 🚀 About Me
 - 🎓 Graduating in Systems Analysis and Development